undeadgrishnackh/CarParkEscape2021/README.md

 THEN I receive "R5".
 #### UnitTests (2' coding miniloops):
 1. Am I in a parking lot?
- . ✅ Is an array
+ . ✅ Is an array?
- . ✅ Is not empty array
+ . ✅ Is not empty array?
- . ✅ are cars parked in
+ . ✅ are cars parked in?
 2. Where is my car?
- . ✅ find my car slot as 2 into the array
+ . ✅ find my car slot as 2 into the array (spot number)
 3. Move to the exit
  . ✅ move to the RIGHT
  . ✅ move multiple steps

 ### UAT 2: ✅
 GIVEN [0,2,0,0,0,0] as input
 WHEN I request the shortest path to the exit
 THEN I receive "R4".
-#### Unit Tests (2' coding miniloops):
+#### Unit Tests (2' coding mini lops):
-1. ✅ create the multi steps algorithm (move 4 steps)
+1. ✅ create the multi-steps algorithm (move 4 steps)

 ---

-# US2: 2 floor parking
+# US2: 2-floors parking
-AS a driver that parked in a 2 floors parking
+AS a driver that parked in a 2-floors parking
 I NEED to find the stairs
 SO THAT I'll be able to find the exit ASAP.

+### UAT 4: parking on the ground floor 😌
+GIVEN [[0,0,0,0,0,1],[0,2,0,0,0,0]] as the parking lot WHEN I request the shortest path to the exit
+THEN I receive "[R4]".

+#### unit test mini-loops:
+1. is a 2 floors parking?
+ - reject everhing else than {0,1,2}
+ - after 1' floor must be a stairs case
+ - input is a multidimension array [[],[]]
+2. in which floor is my car?
+ - floor number
+ - parking slot or spot ✅ in previous US but must change in a tupla (floor, spot)

+### UAT 1: stairs on the extreme RIGHT side
+GIVEN [[0,0,2,0,0,1],[0,0,0,0,0,0]] as the parking lot WHEN I request the shortest path to the exit
+THEN I receive "[R3,D1]".

+### UAT 3: stairs on the immediate RIGHT
+GIVEN [[0,0,2,1,0,0],[0,0,0,0,0,0]] as the parking lot WHEN I request the shortest path to the exit
+THEN I receive "[R1,D1,R2]".

+### UAT 2: stairs on the extreme LEFT side 😖
+GIVEN [[1,0,2,0,0,0],[0,0,0,0,0,0]] as the parking lot WHEN I request the shortest path to the exit
+THEN I receive "[L2,D1,R5]".

+---
+>>> Decide where to put these behaviours into your UATs...
+#### unit-tests user behaviors & logic:
+> 1. is a 2 floors parking?
+>  - reject everhing else than {0,1,2}
+>  - after 1' floor must be a stairs case
+>  - input is a multidimension array [[],[]]
+> 2. in which floor is my car?
+>  - floor number
+>  - parking slot or spot ✅ in previous US but must change in a tupla (floor, spot)
+3. where are the stairs?
+  - on the RIGHT
+  - on the LEFT
+4. move to the exit...
+ - move RIGHT ✅ in previous US
+ - move DOWN
+ - move LEFT

 ✅
 🚧